-Oil plunges 20 percent as another virus-fueled trading week begins
+Oil plunges 25 percent, markets sink as Russia-Saudi Arabia feud threatens coronavirus-weakened economy

-Oil prices are plunging as a dispute among producers could lead a global economy weakened by COVID-19 to be awash in an oversupply of crude.
+Oil prices were plunging by nearly 25 percent late Sunday, triggering broader global market losses, as a dispute among producers could lead an economy already weakened by coronavirus facing a major oversupply of crude.

+Dow Jones, S&P 500 and Nasdaq futures were firmly in correction territory, down over 12 percent from their recent all-time highs.

-The dramatic losses follow a 10.1 percent drop for U.S. oil on Friday, which was its biggest loss in more than five years.
-Prices are falling as Saudi Arabia, Russia and other oil-producing countries argue how much to cut production in order to prop up prices.
+The dramatic losses followed a 10.1 percent drop for U.S. oil on Friday, its biggest loss in over five years.
+Prices are falling as oil-producing countries argue how much to cut production to prop up prices, as The Wall Street Journal reported, specifically pointing to Saudi Arabia, which slashed prices for its benchmark crude after talks with Russia collapsed.

+Stock index futures opened sharply lower on a plunge in oil prices and rising coronavirus worries after Italy ordered a lockdown across most of its north, including financial capital Milan, in a bid to halt its spread.

+Saudi Arabia also reportedly planned to boost its oil production by well over 10 million barrels per day.
+West Texas intermediate crude was plunging more than 22 percent, the biggest loss since the launch of Desert Storm in 1991, to the lowest levels since February 2016.
+Safe-haven gold surged above 1,700 per troy ounce for the first time in seven years.

-Demand for energy is falling as people cut back on travel around the world.
-The worry is that the new coronavirus will slow economies sharply, meaning even less demand.
+Demand for energy was falling as people cut back on travel around the world.
+The worry has been that the outbreak globally will slow economies sharply, meaning even less demand.

+Russia on Friday refused to join the Organization of the Petroleum Exporting Countries [OPEC] in a large production cut.
+However, its disruption from a three-year alliance with Saudi Arabia may be temporary.

-Stephen Innes, chief markets strategist at AxiCorp, called reports that Saudi Arabia could increase its oil production in order to gain market share a "shock-and-awe" strategy.
+AxiCorp chief market strategist Stephen Innes called reports that Saudi Arabia could increase its oil production to gain market share a "shock-and-awe" strategy.

 The oil market has seen arguments like this before.
 In 2014, OPEC held off production cuts in order to hold onto market share in the face of a resurgent U.S. oil industry.
 That led to oil to tumble from over $100 a barrel to below $40 by 2015.